-If sound quality is the most important thing for you, the Bose Soundsport Wireless are better headphones than the X4.
-Their sound quality is better, and they are more comfortable.
-On the other hand, they barely isolate any noise and the X4 are the better pick in that category.
-The X4 also have over an hour more in battery life and the Jaybird Mysound app offers more customization than the Bose Connect app.
-The build quality is better on the X4 thanks to the waterproof IPX7 rating.
+If sound quality is the most important thing for you, the Bose SoundSport Wireless are better headphones than the Jaybird X4.
+Their sound quality is better and they are more comfortable.
+On the other hand, they barely isolate any noise, so the X4 are the better pick in that category.
+The X4 also have over an hour more in battery life and the Jaybird MySound app offers more customization than the Bose Connect app.
+The build quality is better on the X4, thanks to the waterproof IPX7 rating.

 The Jaybird X4 are better wireless in-ears than the Freedom 2.
 They have better sound quality, a longer battery life, better leakage performance, better build quality and are rated IPX7.
 On the other side, the Jaybird Freedom 2 are more comfortable, which can be the most important factor for some people.

-The Jaybird X4 are more comfortable than the BeatsX and have a longer battery life.
-They are also sweat and waterproof with an IPX7 rating while the BeatsX don’t have any rating.
-Both score equally in the sound category, but the bass to mid-mid is more even on the BeatsX while the treble range is better on the X4.
-For convenience, the Jaybird are more universal as they can be used with both Android and iOS and the app offers more customization than the iOS exclusive battery life pop up that the BeatsX offer.
-On the other hand, the BeatsX have better isolation performance and come with a small soft case while the X4 only have a pouch.
+The Jaybird X4 are more comfortable than the Beats BeatsX and have a longer battery life.
+They are also sweat and waterproof, with an IPX7 rating, while the BeatsX don’t have any rating.
+Both score equally in the sound category, but the bass to mid-range is more even on the BeatsX while the treble range is better on the X4.
+For convenience, the Jaybird are more universal, as they can be used with both Android and iOS.
+The app offers more customization than the iOS-exclusive battery life pop-up that the BeatsX offer.
+On the other hand, the BeatsX have better isolation performance and come with a small soft case, while the X4 only have a pouch.